hechar788/Covid-Analysis-Tool/Assessment2/ASS2README.md

 Real-time Covid-19 data visualization using 3d model rendering

-Current Tech Stack - vite, javascript, 3js, python Will host through AWS S3 static hosting for the javascript/3js/react? frontend and pythonanywhere.com to handle running the python scripts rather then AW$$$$
+Current Tech Stack
+ - vite, javascript, 3js, python
+ - host through AWS S3 static hosting for the frontend and pythonanywhere.com to handle running the python scripts rather then AW$$$$

 24 July 2024 - Initial commit
  - found 2 reliable sources of data for this assignment.